 Many or all of the products featured on this page are from our sponsors who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.
 Here is a list of our partners and here is how we make money.

 The information provided on this page is for educational purposes only.
 The Modest Wallet is a financial publisher that does not offer any personal financial advice or advocate the purchase or sale of any security or investment for any specific individual.

 Uber Eats and Instacart are two popular delivery platforms that let drivers set their schedules.
 Their requirements and application process are straightforward, and you can get started in about a week.

 Keep reading to learn about how these services work.
-We’ll also cover your earning potential, the pros and cons of each app, and much more.
+I’ll also cover your earning potential, the pros and cons of each app, and much more.